toradex/toradex-torizon-manifest/README.md

-oe-rpb-manifest
+default.xml
 =================

-LTD OE RPB Repo manifest repository
+Open Source Foundries Linux microPlatform manifest.

-These are the setup scripts for the OE RPB buildsystem.
-If you want to (re)build packages or images for OE RPB, this is the thing to use.
+This directory contains a Repo manifest and setup scripts for the Linux microPlatform build system.
+If you want to (re)build packages or images for the Linux microPlatform, this is the manifest repository to use.

-The OE RPB buildsystem is using various components from the Yocto Project, most importantly the Openembedded buildsystem, the bitbake task executor and various application and BSP layers.
+The build system uses various components from the Yocto Project, most importantly the OpenEmbedded build system, the bitbake task executor and various application and BSP layers.

 To configure the scripts and download the build metadata, do: